 Please refer via 2WW if criteria are met

-Referrals for cervical conditions that cannot be managed in primary care should be sent to gynaecology via e-referral.
+Referrals for patients with cervical conditions that cannot be managed in primary care should be sent to gynaecology via eRS.

 UHB: eRS not available.
 These referrals are usually made directly as a result of an abnormal cervical smear via the smear program.